Vaesea/anothertux/README.md

 This is licensed under the same license of SuperTux.
 I legally couldn't change that even if I wanted to.
 I don't want to change it however, since CC-BY-SA and GPL are my favourite licenses ever.

-This mod is free as in freedom and price, which means if you paid for this, you got scammed!
+This mod is free, which means if you paid for this, you got scammed!

 The source code will always be available, and it'd always be available even if GPL wasn't one of the licenses.
 I believe FOSS software is great and at least all free-as-in-price software should have their source code be available, even if the license is just source available instead of FOSS / Open Source